Where Is Mount Everest

 From Nepal

-As far as the question “Where is Mount Everest?” is concerned, it has been answered.
-We’ll now look at how to go to Mount Everest from Nepal.
-Mount Everest is located in the south of Nepal.
-It is the summit’s most popular side.
+It is the summit’s most popular site.
 Sagarmatha National Park, on the Nepalese side of Everest, is home to one of the most popular trekking routes, the Everest Base Camp trail.
-Trekkers normally fly to Kathmandu, then fly to Lukla, and then hike to Namche Bazaar, the Everest Basecamp trip’s starting point.
+Trekkers normally fly to Kathmandu, then fly to Lukla, and then hike to Namche Bazaar, the Everest Base Camp trip’s starting point.
 Everest’s base camp is located at a height of 5,320 meters.

 From China

-How old is Mount Everest
+How old is Mount Everest?

-Many climbers attempt to reach the peak of Mount Everest each year.
-The new height of the world’s highest peak is 8848.86 meters.
-It is well-known for hosting several treks and climbs.
-There are numerous unanswered questions about the age of Everest.
-There are numerous different geologists’ viewpoints on the real geological age of Everest.
-In practice, there are no exact records of Mount Everest’s age.
-Mount Everest, on the other hand, is estimated to be 50 to 60 million years old, according to scientific studies.
+Mount Everest, on the other hand, is approximately 50 to 60 million years old, according to scientific studies.
 Because Everest is part of the Himalayas, experts believe the Himalayas were formed when the Indian and Eurasian plates collided.
 As a result, Everest’s age is comparable to that of the Himalayas.

-On the other hand, a few years ago, scientists discovered that a mountain range existed roughly 500 million years ago, even before the collision that formed the Himalayas.
 As a result, it was proposed that the mountain range was produced by the collision of the Indian plate 500 million years ago.
 As a result, Everest could be 500 million years old.
 Everest is made up of numerous layers of rock folded back on themselves, including metamorphic schists and gneisses at the lower elevations and volcanic granite at the summit.

 Sir Edmund Percival Hillary and Tenzing Norgay Sherpa were the first to reach the summit of Everest.
 Sir Edmund Percival Hillary was a mountaineer and adventurer from New Zealand.
 On May 29, 1953, he and Sherpa mountaineer Tenzing Norgay became the first climbers to reach the top of Everest.